 If I lose my aligners during or after treatment, do I have to pay for new ones?

-Candid doesn’t replace an aligner if you lose one during treatment.
+Candid doesn’t usually replace an aligner if you lose one during treatment.
 Instead, you’ll just wear your previous aligner until it’s time to move on to the next step.
 ClearCorrect, however, depends on your individual provider.
 Your dentist or orthodontist should be your go-to if you lose an aligner.
 You’ll likely need to pay for a new one, but how much depends on your provider’s policies.

 Can I drink coffee when using ClearCorrect or Candid?